 Hi.
 My name is Jamie.

-It’s probably safe to say that since you’re here you’re not happy with your fitness habits.
-First I want to say thank you for being here and taking the time to read this.
+It’s probably safe to say that you’re not happy with your fitness habits since you’re here.
+First, I want to say thank you for being here and taking the time to read this.

 When you’re through reading, I’d love to hear your thoughts on fitness in general and this site specifically.
 It’ll help me better understand what I should include here.

 I wish everything in life was as easy as getting fat

 Seven years ago I took a trip to California.
 After returning home I was looking at pictures from the trip and was stunned to see how FAT I was.
 It was like a slap in the face and it pissed me off.